davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 What is the most intuitive name for the values of the `build-std` setting?
 `always`? `manual`? `unconditional`?

+`always` is an imperfect name as it implies the standard library will be re-built every time, when it actually just avoids use of the pre-built standard library and caches the newly-built standard library.

 ↩ [*Proposal*][proposal]

 ## What should `build-std-crates` be named?